-It is not considered that the proposal would have a detrimental impact or result in any harm to the setting of any listed buildings or the Burston conservation area.
-In addition, when considering the impact on heritage assets, it is considered that the public benefits associated with the development of this site would weigh strongly in favour of its development..
+It is not considered that development of the site would have a detrimental impact or result in any harm to the setting of any listed buildings or the Scole conservation area.
+In addition, when assessing the impact on heritage assets, it is considered that the public benefits associated with the development of this site would weigh strongly in favour of its development.